Violin Sonata No. 3 (Medtner)

 The Violin Sonata No. 3 in E minor, Op.
 57, given the name Epica, is a four-movement work for violin and piano, written by Nikolai Medtner from 1935 to 1938.
 The piece was dedicated to his late brother Emil Medtner.

-History

 When in Paris in 1935, Medtner started work on writing a violin sonata, but failed to make significant progress.
 It was only over two years later, after having completed his Sonata-Idyll, that he returned to work on it: throughout 1938 he worked on the piece, completing it in October of that year.

 Structure

 The sonata is written in four movements, beginning and ending in the key of E minor.
 It employs cyclic form.
 The entire work takes approximately 45 minutes to perform.
+The movements are: